Maple Leafs' Ilya Samsonov: Starting Saturday

-Samsonov will get the road crease against Los Angeles on Saturday, David Alter of Sports Illustrated reports.
+Samsonov will guard the home crease against Boston on Saturday, Terry Koshan of The Toronto Sun reports.

-Samsonov did not start Thursday in San Jose, as he was feeling ill.
-He has played quite well for the Maple Leafs, going 4-1-0 with a 2.01 GAA and a .932 save percentage.
-Samsonov will face an LA team that has found the back of the net 32 times in nine games this season.
+Samsonov is 5-2-0 with the Maple Leafs as he has provided strong goaltending thus far.
+He has a 2.30 GAA and a .920 save percentage, allowing more than three goals only once in his seven starts.
+He faces the red-hot Bruins, who are off to a great start at 10-1-0 and have averaged 4.55 goals per game this season.

 More News